What Are Cosmic Rays and What Do They Reveal About the Universe?

 Ultra-High Energy Cosmic Rays (UHECRs)

-Cosmic rays have been seen from about 108 eV to about 1020 eV, and based on the distances the rays can travel anything about 1017 eV must be extragalactic.
+Cosmic rays have been seen from about 108 eV to about 1020 eV, and based on the distances the rays can travel anything above 1017 eV must be extragalactic.
 These UHECRs differ from other cosmic rays because they exist in the 100 billion-billion electron volt range, aka 10 million times the capacity of the LHC to produce during one of its particle collisions.
 But unlike their lower energy counterparts, UHECRs seem to have no clear origin.
 We do know that they must depart from a location outside our galaxy, for if anything locally created that kind of particle, it too would be clearly visible.
 And studying them is challenging because they rarely collide with matter.
 That is why we must augment our chances using some clever techniques (Cendes 30, Olinto 34).

 The Pierre Auger Observatory is one of those places using such science.
 There, several tanks with dimensions of 11.8 feet in diameter and 3.9 feet tall hold 3,170 gallons each.
 In each of these tanks are sensors ready to record a particle shower from a hit, which will produce a light shockwave as the ray loses energy.
 As data rolled in from Auger, the expectation that scientists had of UHECRs being natural hydrogen were dashed.
 Instead, it looks like iron nuclei are their identity, which is incredibly shocking because they are heavy and thus require vasts amounts of energy to get to such speeds as we have seen.
 And at those speeds, the nuclei should fall apart!
 (Cendes 31, 33)